SalesforceCommerceCloud/sfcc-sample-apps/README.md

 #### Monorepo Instructions

-sfcc-sample-apps is a monorepo with an sample application(s) and dendencies modules.
-Normally dependencies modules are published to a public npm server, but for the purpose of developing an application and the modules together everything is in a sinlge repository here (monorepo).
+sfcc-sample-apps is a monorepo with a sample application and bff dependency modules.
+Normally dependencies modules are published to a public npm server, but for the purpose of developing an application and the modules together everything is in a single repository here (monorepo).

-1)